-To receive the credit card coverage, you may need to:
+To receive credit card coverage for your rental car insurance, you may need to …

 Check your card’s policy for other details, such as the maximum rental period (which may be around 30 consecutive days), limitations in different countries, which types of vehicles it covers and coverage limitations.

 Also, check to see if your card offers secondary or primary coverage.
-According to Loretta Worters, vice president of communications for the Insurance Information Institute, most credit cards offer secondary coverage.
+According to Loretta Worters, vice president of media relations for the Insurance Information Institute, most credit cards offer secondary coverage.

 This means you may need to file a claim with your insurance company first, and the credit card’s coverage may only reimburse you for claims that your primary insurance doesn’t cover, such as your deductible, administrative fees and costs that exceed your policy’s limit.